@nightgrey/ansi

 MIT License

 This project is a TypeScript port of charmbracelet/x/ansi.
-See LICENSES.md for full licensing information.
+See LICENSE.md for full licensing information.